Byrum is one of the names that was brought to England

 Byrum Settlers in United States in the 20th Century

-- Willy Byrum, aged 10, who emigrated to the United States, in 1909
+- Willy Byrum, aged 10, who immigrated to the United States, in 1909

 Contemporary Notables of the name Byrum (post 1700)